- Work/Life Balance

 Find out what life is like for our new grads.
 Teena Channa blogs about her experience of joining the Capgemini Consulting ACA (Analytics Consulting Academy) graduate scheme.

-At the heart of Capgemini Consulting’s business strategy are seven shared values that influence the way we meet clients’ needs.
+At the heart of Capgemini Invent's business strategy are seven shared values that influence the way we meet clients’ needs.

 To us, these values are more than just buzzwords.
 Our code of ethics clarifies and promotes practices that build employee satisfaction, meaningful client collaborations, and lasting professional relationships.
 Learn more about how our long-standing values and practices are reflected in our corporate social responsibility and stewardship.